Effect of rTMS on Anxiety

 Sternberg task: On each WM trial, subjects will see a series of 4 letters presented singularly (encoding period) that will be followed by a brief interval where subjects are required to maintain these letters (maintenance period).
 At the end of the maintenance period, subjects will be prompted to make a response based on the task instructions (response period).
 The response prompt will consist of a letter and a number.
 The letter will be chosen from the study series, and the number will correspond to a position in the series.
 The subjects will indicate whether the position of the letter in the series matches the number.

 As with Experiment 1, subjects will have Neutral, Predictable, and Unpredictable periods.
 During the neutral periods, they will be safe from shocks.
 During the predictable periods, they can receive shocks but only when there is a cue present.
-During the unpredictable periods, they will be at risk for shock during the entire duration of the block.
-Rather than probing their ongoing fear and anxiety with the startle probes, we will replace the startle probes with single TMS pulses to the right dlPFC.
-This will allow us to causally examine the effect of right dlPFC activity (induced by the TMS pulse) on the neural activity that mediates fear (during the predictable cue) and anxiety (during the unpredictable cue and ITI).
-Importantly, by replacing the startle probes with TMS pulses, it will be possible to directly compare the TMS-evoked BOLD responses to the pattern of startle responses collected during the MRI/pre-stimulation visit.
+During the unpredictable periods, they are at risk for shock during the entire duration of the block.
+Rather than probing their ongoing anxiety with the startle probes, we replaced the startle probes with single TMS pulses to the right dlPFC.
+This allowed us to causally examine the effect of right dlPFC activity (induced by the TMS pulse) on the neural activity.
+BOLD responses are collapsed across regions and conditions to examine right dlPFC BOLD down regulation.

 Collaborators and Investigators